What is a topical steroid?

 - Localised increased hair thickness and length (hypertrichosis)

-Topical steroid can cause, aggravate or mask skin infections, eg impetigo, tinea, herpes simplex, malassezia folliculitis and molluscum contagiosum.
+Topical steroid can cause, aggravate or mask skin infections such as impetigo, tinea, herpes simplex, malassezia folliculitis and molluscum contagiosum.
 Note: topical steroid remains the first-line treatment for infected eczema.

 Potent topical steroid applied for weeks to months or longer can lead to: